Socio-emotional Skills Measurement Hub

 The quality of youth provision: the Quality Practice Tool (QPT) measures the quality of provision in terms of the practices that promote the development of socio-emotional skills.
 Research shows that quality provision will result in more positive outcomes for young people, and so by capturing observations of practice, practitioners can reflect on how to create the optimal conditions to promote skill development.
 The QPT is a new tool that is available to pilot over the next year.
 The QPT is a peer to peer observational tool (that is, practitioners observe one another) to understand how practitioners and settings are creating the conditions that promote the development of young people’s socio-emotional skills.

-Interpreting your data: The data portal is a web-based application where organisations can administer the College’s measurement tools, collate/store the data and analyse results.
+Interpreting your data: The Youth Impact Portal is a web-based application where organisations can administer the College’s measurement tools, collate/store the data and analyse results.

 Ready to dive in?
 Check out this PDF guide to get a detailed overview about our measurement system.